Background

 Challenge

-J.Secure, and an unset diamond scanner, D.Secure, with the smallest possible footprint.
+DRC needed a well-stylized enclosure for their diamond jewelry scanner, J.Secure, and an unset diamond scanner, D.Secure, with the smallest possible footprint.
 The design language had to be consistent across varied enclosure dimensions.
+And also to redesign the imaging interface for the machine.

-DRC approached us with a prototype of the machine which was a simple arrangement of a scanning bed mounted on two X and Y axis linear motors with an over-head camera.
-The entire enclosure was about 3 feet X 3 feet X 3 feet.
+DRC approached us with a prototype of the machine which was a simple arrangement of a scanning bed mounted on two X and Y-axis linear motors with an overhead camera.

 I proposed a different solution.
-Instead of mounting the scanning bed on the x, y-axis, we instead chose to use a cylindrical shape for the scanning bed (so it can accommodate all shapes and types of neck-wear) and made it rotate.
+Instead of mounting the scanning bed on the x, and y-axis, I instead chose to use a cylindrical shape for the scanning bed on a rotary axis.
+A cylindrical scanning prop leaned itself well to structured jewelry which would not rest completely on a flat scanning bed.
 The camera was mounted on a single z-axis.
-Just two axis were sufficient enough to cover the entire scanning area.
-Our proposed mechanism achieved a 75% reduction in enclosure footprint and a 200% increase in the scanning surface area, which meant you could scan more jewelry in less time.
+Just two axes were sufficient enough to cover the entire scanning area.

 ENCLOSURE STYLING